How Does Stress Affect The Body: Symptoms And Solutions

 There are multiple types of breathing techniques that you can use, so practice a few of them to find what works best for you.
 It can also help to practice them when you’re not under stress, so when you find your stress starting to build, you will know how to put the breathing exercise to use without too much thought.

-Tackle Insomnia
+Tackle insomnia

-Not getting enough sleep can make it even harder to deal with stress.
+Not getting enough sleep can make it even harder to cope with stress.
 You may find that you struggle to be patient with others, and you cannot think clearly to look for solutions.
 If you’re having problems falling asleep or staying asleep due to stress, it’s an important symptom to address.
+Many different things may help improve sleep troubles.
+A few that you could try include:

 • Keeping a strict sleep schedule